Image Alt

 After teeth are lost, your jawbone tends to shrink and decline in mass due to a lack of stimulation.
 Bone loss over time can lead to a change in facial structure and cause an individual to look older than their true age.

 While traditional dentures help replace missing teeth, they do not stimulate the jawbone as they sit on top of the gums.
-Dental implants are instead placed by our dentists into your jawbone which in turn prevents bone loss much like a natural tooth root would.
+Dental implants are instead placed by our dentists directly into your jawbone which in turn prevents bone loss or reabsorption much like a natural tooth root would.

 5. No Longer Want to Deal With Extensive Care